-- All K-5 classes will use an assigned cubby or storage spaces for individual student belongings; - Shared restroom/hall passes will not be used. - All shared spaces (e.g., cafeteria, library, gymnasium) will be cleaned between cohort use.
+- All students will use their own backpacks hanging on their chairs for individual student belongings storage. - Shared restroom/hall passes will not be used. - All shared spaces (e.g., cafeteria, library, gymnasium) will be cleaned between cohort use.

 Signage:

 Each class and hallway will have visual aids (e.g., painter's tape, stickers, etc.) to illustrate traffic flow, appropriate spacing, assigned seating areas.